 An accident has happened – another driver collided with your car.
 Maybe they ran a red light or didn’t notice a stop sign, regardless, when you walk up to their window to exchange insurance information, you notice a pile of beer bottles.
 You smell alcohol on their breath and can see that they are having a difficult time understanding what just happened.
 Chances are, you’re dealing with a drunk driver.
 Florida has strict laws against drunk driving and for good reason.
 Drunk drivers are one of the largest dangers on the roads in Florida.
 These drivers are often unpredictable and get behind the wheel of a car without concern for anyone else on the roads.
+Call our North Miami Beach Drunk Driving Accident Lawyers to learn about your legal options.

 While the national limit for BAC (blood alcohol content) is 0.08% for those over the age of 21, many Florida drivers choose to drive when they are over the limit.
 The CDC found that one in three traffic deaths in the United States is caused by drunk drivers.
 These statistics are alarming and it’s important to practice defensive driving on the Florida roadways, especially if you believe you are driving near a drunk driver.